call8arshad/sample-C-progams/README.md

 # sample-C-progams

+Please find a list of different C programs.
-Have different C programs each .c file is a seperate Application
+Each .c file is a seperate Application.